Slowly rotating gravastars: The Spherical Gravastar and Horizon Surface Tension

-Whereas the junction conditions as originally formulated in~\cite{Israel:1966a} do not apply to the null horizon hypersurface where $f(\RH) \!=\!
+The surface stress $\cS^A_{\ \,B}$ differs from that obtained from the usual Israel junction conditions by \cite{MazurMottola:2015,axihorizon} Whereas the junction conditions as originally formulated in~\cite{Israel:1966a} do not apply to the null horizon hypersurface where $f(\RH) \!=\!
 0$, junction conditions modified by the $\sqrt{f}\!=\!e^{\n_0}$ redshift factor and with one contravariant and one covariant index as in (\ref{Isrmod}) give the well-defined finite result (\ref{surfTsph})-(\ref{taunonrot}) \cite{axihorizon}.
-The relation (\ref{Isrmod}) is important for any comparison of the gravastar with its horizon surface tensor (\ref{surfTsph}) to other models with matching at some radius away from the horizon by Israel's method, both in the cases of zero or non-zero angular momentum.
+The relation (\ref{Isrmod}) is important for any comparison of the gravastar with its horizon surface tensor (\ref{surfTsph}) to other models with matching at some radius away from the horizon by Israel's method, in either the cases of zero or nonzero angular momentum.